realworldocaml/book/en/foreign-function-interface.md

 finalizer function registered with the GC.

-The definition of reachability for Ctypes values is a little different from conventional OCaml values though.
+The definition of reachability for Ctypes values is a little different from conventional OCaml values, though.
 The allocation functions return an OCaml-managed pointer to the value, and as long as some derivative pointer is still reachable by the GC, the value won't be collected.